Biden Flip-Flops, Now Supports Federal Funds for Abortion

 “We hope that Vice President Joe Biden will reconsider this position and what it means to millions of women.”

-When Biden took the podium at the campaign event, he explained that his decision was based on the changing climate.
+When Biden took the podium at the campaign event Thursday, the group got its wish, but no mea culpa.

 “I make no apologies for my my last position, and I make no apologies for what I’m about to say,” he said.